Carried interest: United States

 Treatment of active partners' return on investment as capital gains in the United States originated in the oil and gas industry of the early 20th century.
 Oil exploration companies, funded by financial partners' investments, explored and developed hydrocarbon resources.
 The profits generated were split between the explorers and the investors.
 The explorers' profits were subject to favorable capital gains treatment alongside the investors.
 The logic was that the non-financial partner's "sweat equity" was also an investment, since it entailed the risk of loss if the exploration was unsuccessful.

 Taxes on carried interest are deferred until a realization event due to the difficulties of measuring the present value of an interest in future profits.
 The Internal Revenue Service affirmed this approach in 1993 as a general administrative rule, and again in regulations proposed in 2005.

 Carried interest is tax advantaged in several other ways as well.
 Private equity and hedge funds are usually structured as legal partnerships or other pass-through entities for tax purposes, which reduces taxes at the entity level as compared to corporations.
 That said, investment managers are still taxed on the pass-through income on their individual tax returns.
 Private equity funds also benefit from the interest deduction although this benefit decreased significantly in 2017 due to changes in the tax law.

 The implication of treating private equity carried interest as capital gains is that investment managers face significantly lower tax burdens than others in similar income brackets.
-As of 2021, the maximum long-term capital gains rate (including the net investment income tax) is 23.8% compared to the maximum 37% ordinary income rate.
+As of 2026, the maximum long-term capital gains rate (including the net investment income tax) is 23.8% (20% capital gains plus 3.8% NIIT), compared to the maximum 37% ordinary income rate.
 This has generated significant criticism.

 Controversy and regulatory attempts

 Critics of the carried interest system (as opposed to critics of the broader tax systems that affect private equity) primarily object to the ability of the manager to treat most of their return as capital gains, including amounts above and beyond the amount directly related to the capital contributed by the manager.
 Critics characterize this as managers taking advantage of tax loopholes to receive what is effectively a salary without paying the 37% marginal ordinary income tax rate.
 However, some feel this criticism is not appropriate for small businesses that are not blind pools as the manager did risk capital prior to the partnership formation.
 This controversy has been ongoing since the mid-2000s and has increased as the growth in assets under management by private equity and hedge funds has driven up manager compensation.
-As of September 2016, the carried interest tax regime's total tax benefit for private equity partners is estimated to be from $2 billion to $16 billion per year.
+The Congressional Budget Office estimated that taxing carried interest as ordinary income would raise about $12 billion over ten years.